jqnatividad/qsv/README.md

 ## Installation Options

 ### Option 0: TLDR Quick Install
 qsv's big brother - [qsv pro](https://qsvpro.dathere.com) is available for download from its website and on the [Microsoft App Store](https://apps.microsoft.com/detail/xpffdj3f1jsztf?hl=en-us&gl=US).
-Apart from a Graphical User Inteface, it's superpowered with additional features and capabilities - an API, [CKAN](https://ckan.org) integration, a Natural Language interface and more!
+Apart from a Graphical User Interface, it's superpowered with additional features and capabilities - an API, [CKAN](https://ckan.org) integration, a Natural Language interface and more!

 ### Option 1: Download Prebuilt Binaries